sigsum/sigsum/api.md

 The leaf hash is computed using the RFC 6962 hashing strategy.
 In other words, `H(0x00 | tree_leaf)`.

-`inclusion_path` must contain one or more hashes.
+`inclusion_path` is a repeated key, listing one or more hashes.
 The order of node hashes follow from the hash strategy, see RFC 6962.

 Example: